skylark-platform/reference-apps/README.md

 ### Apps (`app/`)

-- Media (StreamTV) - [Demo application for Skylark V8.x.x][v8-app] (up between 6am and 12am GMT)
 - SaaS (StreamTV (SLX)) - Demo application for Skylark X (up between 6am and 12am GMT)
 - Storybook - [React component library][storybook]

 #### Running

-Create a `.env.local` in the `apps/media` directory containing the corresponding environment variables found in the [Environment Variables document][environment-variables].
+Create a `.env.local` in the `apps/saas` directory containing the corresponding environment variables found in the [Environment Variables document][environment-variables].

 Then run: